-- You need to have a very active gluten free sourdough starter for this recipe.
-I usually use whole grain buckwheat flour for my starter, since it makes a very active starter.
+- You need to have a very active gluten-free sourdough starter for this recipe.

-- Starches include: potato starch, sweet rice flour, tapioca flour, arrowroot flour and cornstarch
+- Gluten-free starches include potato starch, sweet rice flour (affiliate links), tapioca flour, arrowroot flour and cornstarch.

-Keywords: sweet, savoury, sugar free, dinner, snack, dessert
+Keywords: sweet, savoury, sugar-free, dinner, snack, dessert, summer, simple, sourdough discard